 Join our New Graduate Nurse Residency Program and experience the difference.

-Our New Graduate Nurse Residency Program is designed for newly-licensed graduated nurses (RN) who have successfully passed the NCLEX exam and who have less than nine months of work experience as an RN.
+Our New Graduate Nurse Residency Program is designed for newly graduated nurses (RN) who have less than one year of work experience as an RN.
 Over the course of the program, you will participate in educational sessions designed to support your development of critical thinking, professional practice, job satisfaction, organizational commitment, clinical judgment, and knowledge assimilation to a high-tech, acute care environment.

 In addition, you will be partnered with RN preceptors who have experience in practice and use an evidence-based, competency curriculum.
 You will orient on one unit with your preceptors and will be expected to work up to 40 hours per week on a varying schedule that may include evening, night shift, weekends and holidays.
-Once you successfully complete orientation, you will integrate into a unit as an independent RN in a position that will vary in hours and shift based on the unit needs.
+Once you successfully complete orientation, you will integrate into a unit as an independent RN after applying to an open position.

-Everyone is a caregiver at UMass Memorial Medical Center, and that is especially true of our nurses who love taking care of our patients.
-As the area’s only critical access hospital, our Medical Center provides nurses with the opportunity to provide exceptional care to our most vulnerable populations in an academic setting using the latest research and technology.
+Everyone is a caregiver at HealthAlliance-Clinton Hospital, and that is especially true of our nurses who love taking care of our patients.

 OUR NURSES LOVE: